Cardinals vs. Dodgers MLB Betting Odds, Trends & Prediction

-With Zack Thompson set to oppose Bobby Miller in tonight’s pitching matchup, what’s the smart bet in the 10:10 p.m.
-ET Cardinals vs. Dodgers contest from Dodger Stadium?
+The Cardinals vs. Dodgers matchup will be the first ESPN Sunday Night Baseball broadcast of the season.
+With Steven Matz set to oppose Gavin Stone in the pitching matchup, what’s the smart bet tonight at Dodger Stadium?

 Game Matchup & Betting Odds